 This unique community engagement event is organized and led by the Catawba Riverkeeper Foundation, a 501c3 non-profit organization based in Charlotte, NC that was founded in 1997 and is dedicated to the preservation and protection of the waters of the Catawba-Wateree River for those who enjoy and depend on her.

 Beginning in 2002, a dedicated and passionate group of volunteers on Lake Wylie started the Lake Wylie Riversweep and thus began the “Riversweep Tradition” on the Catawba River.
 Since then, dozens of other groups have continued their tradition with their own local riversweeps in their communities.
-For the first time in 2020, all of these groups will come together on the same day with the same purpose: clean up trash and debris from our river, lakes, creeks, and streams.
+Beginning in 2020, all of these groups began coming together on the same day with the same purpose: clean up trash and debris from our river, lakes, creeks, and streams.
 The result was over 1,400 volunteers cleaning up 40 sites in the first year of these collective efforts and removing more than 60,000 lbs of trash from our waterways in ONE DAY!

 In 2006, Duke Energy published the Catawba-Wateree Relicensing Project Water Supply Study, which was the first basin-wide evaluation of future water needs in the Catawba-Wateree River Basin.
 The results of this 2006 Water Supply Study were startling—without changes to water resource management strategies, over the next 50 years future water demands would approach or exceed the Catawba-Wateree River Basin’s available water supply during drought conditions.